BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Mexico to avoid crowds but still enjoy great weather?
+When's the absolute best time to visit Mexico to avoid the crowds but still enjoy great weather?

-For that sweet spot between pleasant weather and fewer crowds, aim for the shoulder seasons: April to May or September to October.
-You'll dodge the peak winter tourist rush and the intense summer heat, while still finding plenty of sunshine and warm temperatures perfect for exploring ancient ruins or lounging on the beach.
-Just be aware that September can still be part of the hurricane season in some coastal areas, so a quick check of forecasts is always wise.
+For that sweet spot between pleasant weather and fewer tourists, aim for the shoulder seasons: April to May and September to October.
+You'll dodge the peak winter crowds and the intense summer heat, plus you'll often find better deals on flights and accommodations.
+Just be mindful that September can still be part of the hurricane season in some coastal areas, so check forecasts if you're heading to the Caribbean side.

-Beyond the usual tacos and enchiladas, what's a truly authentic regional dish I absolutely must try?
+Beyond the usual tacos and enchiladas, what's a regional dish I absolutely must try?

-You've got to seek out *cochinita pibil* if you find yourself in the Yucatán Peninsula.
-This slow-roasted pork, marinated in achiote paste and sour orange juice, is traditionally cooked underground in a pib (hence the name) and served with pickled red onions.
-It's a flavor explosion that's worlds away from your typical street taco, and truly represents the rich Mayan culinary heritage of the region.
+You've got to seek out 'cochinita pibil' if you find yourself in the Yucatán Peninsula.
+It's slow-roasted pork marinated in achiote paste and sour orange juice, traditionally cooked in a pib (underground oven), and served with pickled red onions.
+It's a flavor explosion that's distinctly Yucatecan and utterly unforgettable.

 Ready to Plan Your Trip?